Semialgebraic methods and generalized sum-product phenomena: Preliminaries on Logic and o-minimality

 \section{Preliminaries on Logic and o-minimality}

-To make the paper more accessible to readers without a background in model theory, we include here a brief introduction to the topics of logic, model theory, and semialgebraic geometry (through the lenses of o-minimality).
-We will keep the discussion informal, focusing on motivations and the general picture.
-For more systematic accounts of model theory in general and o-minimality in particular see \cite{Marker, TentZiegler} and~\cite{Louominimal} respectively.
+To make the paper more accessible to readers without a background in model theory, we include here a brief introduction to the topics of logic, model theory, and semialgebraic geometry (through the lens of o-minimality).
+We will keep the discussion brief, focusing on motivations and the general picture.
+For more systematic accounts of model theory in general and o-minimality in particular see \cite{Marker, TentZiegler} and~\cite{Lou} respectively.

 \meno The logician's notion of a {\it structure} is a generalization of the notion of a field.
 In this paper, the main structures are $\RR$, $\CC$, and $(\RR, <)$.
 The method of this paper, modulo some missing ingredients, looks ready for generalization to some {\it expansions} of $\RR$ and $\CC$ (i.e., structures enriching $\RR$ and $\CC$); examples include the exponential field $(\RR, \text{exp})$ of real numbers and the expansion $\CC_{\text{an}}$ of $\CC$ obtained by adding restrictions of analytic functions to bounded closed disks.
 So the reader may want to keep such structures in mind as well; see Remark~\ref{Rem: Generalization remark} for further details.